MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/handlerisoptional-property.md

 **Yes** if handler function is optional; otherwise, **No**.
 The default value is **No**.

 ## Remarks
-The **HandlerIsOptional** property determines how a **SendNotificationHandler** or **RecallNotificationHandler** handler behaves when testing notifications that are sent (by a [SEND function](function-notificationsend.md) call) or recalled (by a [RECALL function](function-notificationrecall.md) call) in a test function.
+The **HandlerIsOptional** property determines how a **SendNotificationHandler** or **RecallNotificationHandler** handler behaves when testing notifications that are sent or recalled in a test function (by a [SEND function](function-notificationsend.md) call or [RECALL function](function-notificationrecall.md) call, respectively).
 You are not required to have a notification handler, even if a notification is sent or recalled from the test code.
 The following table provides an overview of the behavior if you use a notification handler:

 |Test function code|HandlerIsOptional=Yes|HandlerIsOptional=No|
 |------------------|---------------------|--------------------|